Coronavirus: Virtual Great North Run in 57 countries

 "At least we will be able to keep people active and that's our mission.

-"Through the app those taking part can experience the sights and sounds of previous runs and hear encouraging words from the likes of Ant and Dec and Mo Farah."

-He said he would do the run setting off from Bamburgh Castle and along the Northumberland coast taking breaks and walking part of the way.
+He completed the run setting off from Bamburgh Castle and along the Northumberland coast taking breaks and walking part of the way.

-He added: "I want to urge people to take their time and experience the day on the app and wherever you are, there are thousands of others from every postcode in the UK.

 Organisers said they had not taken the decision to cancel the run, from Newcastle to South Shields, lightly and participants could apply for refunds or transfer their entry to next year.